authts/oidc-client-ts/docs/oidc-client-ts.api.md

 // @public (undocumented)
 export class UserManagerEvents extends AccessTokenEvents {
     constructor(settings: UserManagerSettingsStore);
-    // Warning: (ae-forgotten-export) The symbol "SilentRenewErrorCallback" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addSilentRenewError(cb: SilentRenewErrorCallback): void;
-    // Warning: (ae-forgotten-export) The symbol "UserLoadedCallback" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addUserLoaded(cb: UserLoadedCallback): void;
-    // Warning: (ae-forgotten-export) The symbol "UserSessionChangedCallback" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addUserSessionChanged(cb: UserSessionChangedCallback): void;
-    // Warning: (ae-forgotten-export) The symbol "UserSignedInCallback" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addUserSignedIn(cb: UserSignedInCallback): void;
-    // Warning: (ae-forgotten-export) The symbol "UserSignedOutCallback" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addUserSignedOut(cb: UserSignedOutCallback): void;
-    // Warning: (ae-forgotten-export) The symbol "UserUnloadedCallback" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addUserUnloaded(cb: UserUnloadedCallback): void;
     // (undocumented)